Gilly Carr

-Gillian Clare Carr (born 1972) is a British archaeologist and academic.
+Gillian Clare Carr (born 7 January 1972) is a British archaeologist and academic.
 She currently specialises in the Holocaust and conflict archaeology, while her early career research focused on the Iron Age and Roman Archaeology.
 She is Professor of Conflict Archaeology and Holocaust Heritage at the University of Cambridge's Institute of Continuing Education, and a fellow and director of studies in archaeology at St Catharine's College, Cambridge.
 In 2019, she was elected a Fellow of the Society of Antiquaries of London and of the Royal Historical Society.
 In 2020, she won the EAA European Heritage Prize for her work on the heritage of victims of Nazism.

 Biography

-Carr was born in 1972.
+Carr was born on 7 January 1972 in Barking, Essex, England.
+She studied archaeological science at the University of Bradford, graduating with a first class honours Bachelor of Science (BSc) degree in 1994.
+She then went on to study world archaeology at St John's College, Cambridge, graduating with a Master of Philosophy (MPhil) degree in 1995.
 She was awarded a Doctor of Philosophy (PhD) degree in archaeology by the University of Cambridge in 1999.
 Her doctoral thesis was titled "Romanization and the body: changing identities in the Later Iron Age and Early Roman period in the territory of the Trinovantes and Catuvellauni".

-She has been Professor of Conflict Archaeology and Holocaust Heritage at the University of Cambridge since 2024, and academic director in archaeology at the Institute of Continuing Education (ICE).
-She is also a Fellow of St Catharine's College, Cambridge, a Partner of the Cambridge Heritage Research Centre, and a member of the McDonald Institute for Archaeological Research.
-She is also a member of the UK delegation of the International Holocaust Remembrance Alliance, and a member of the Academic Advisory Board for the UK Holocaust Memorial and Learning Centre.
-She current chairs IHRA's 'Safeguarding Sites' project, which is writing a charter to safeguard Holocaust heritage in Europe.
+From 2000 to 2006, Carr was a research fellow at Hughes Hall, Cambridge.
+During this time, she was also a teaching fellow in archaeology at the University of Kent (2001–03), and a staff tutor in archaeology at the Institute of Continuing Education, University of Cambridge (2003–06).
+Since 2006, she has been a fellow of St Catharine's College, Cambridge and a university lecturer in archaeology.
+She was promoted to senior lecturer in 2012, associate professor in 2021, and appointed Professor of Conflict Archaeology and Holocaust Heritage in 2024.
+She is also academic director in archaeology at the Institute of Continuing Education (ICE), a partner of the Cambridge Heritage Research Centre, and a member of the McDonald Institute for Archaeological Research.

+She is a member of the UK delegation of the International Holocaust Remembrance Alliance, and a member of the Academic Advisory Board for the UK Holocaust Memorial and Learning Centre.
+She current chairs IHRA's 'Safeguarding Sites ' project, which is writing a charter to safeguard Holocaust heritage in Europe.